akhikolla/akhikolla.github.io/_posts/2020-09-28-Prototyping-testharness-2.md

 As a part of [R consortium fuzz testing proposal](https://docs.google.com/document/d/15z2diPTJ3MTLe3H9WfHNAdzkn1bYIsLJ6_tpGWRqQBU/edit), we are creating a simple prototype on how to extract the valid inputs for a function from the RcppTestPackage and test it with Valgrind.
 We also test the `test harness` of the same rcpp method by passing DeepState's randomized inputs and see if Valgrind can detect any errors for those inputs.

-In the [previous blog post](https://akhikolla.github.io./posts/Prototyping-testharness/) we learnt to extract the valid inputs for functions and test the functions with both valid inputs and DeepState generated random inputs and check for Valgrind errors .
-In this blog post we will go one step further and try to find errors in the exported functions in the package.
+In the [previous blog post](https://akhikolla.github.io./posts/Prototyping-testharness/) we learned to extract the valid inputs for functions and test the functions with both valid inputs and DeepState generated random inputs and check for Valgrind errors.
+In this blog post, we will go one step further and try to find errors in the exported functions in the package.

 Here we will perform all our tests and analysis on the Rcpp package `BNSL`.
 For example, consider the rcpp function - `BNSL::mi` we will test this function with both valid inputs and DeepState generated random inputs and check for Valgrind errors.
 First, check the man page of the function for its examples.